This post explains my new standardized pricing for my QuickBooks services starting at $20 or $50 per month.

 - Are using QuickBooks system other than QuickBooks Plus, QuickBooks Essentials or QuickBooks Self-Employed

-- QuickBooks Plus, QuickBooks Essentials or QuickBooks Self-Employed on a direct billing system directly with Intuit or a third party vendor other than through me.
+- Are usng QuickBooks Plus, QuickBooks Essentials or QuickBooks Self-Employed on a direct billing system directly with Intuit or a third party vendor other than through me.

 QuickBooks is used by more than 8 out of 10 small businesses that use computerized accounting so naturally this is the logical starting point when we begin a conversation on this topic.
 QuickBooks is generally the lest expensive (if properly optimized) and most versatile choice.
 I do use and recommend other accounting systems in specific circumstances but those are not discussed here.

 Intuit, the maker of QuickBooks, is known for using pricing promotions in their ongoing sales and marketing.
 These programs vary over time but ultimately return to standard pricing.
 Clients currently have a wide range of deals through me, through Intuit and through third parties that can be quite confusing and are sometimes inequitable.
 While it makes sense to take advantage of temporary promotional pricing offers, eventually we must adapt a stable long term pricing strategy.
 This new pricing policy is an attempt to simplify, standardize and make sense of the maze of QuickBooks pricing.